backendkolawole/EAPI/README.md

 # EAPI
+EAPI is built using Nodejs and Express framework.
+It is an API for an e-commerce store and follows a RESTFul design architecture.

-## Motivation
+## Goal
-It can be used with any shopping project needing JSON products.
-This project incorporates filtering capabilities using django-filter.
-Django-filter is a generic, reusable application to alleviate writing some of the more mundane bits of view code.
+The goal of EAPI is to provide a client user with e-commerce JSON data meaning it can be used with any shopping project needing JSON products.
+This project incorporates filtering capabilities that enhance user experience by enabling seamless data retrieval and manipulation with query string encoding.

-### Goal
-The goal with drf-ecommerce-api is to provide a client user with e-commerce JSON data and allow users to filter based on a model’s fields, displaying the form to let them do this.

-⚙️ Installation
+## ⚙️ Installation

-## Other usage examples
-## Closing and resources
+## Usage

 ## Contact
-## Contributing